microsoftgraph/msgraph-sdk-powershell/src/Identity.Governance/Identity.Governance/docs/v1.0-beta/Update-MgAgreementAcceptance.md

 ```

 ### -UserId
-ID of the user who accepted the agreement.
+The identifier of the user who accepted the agreement.

 ```yaml
 Type: System.String